 Data shows us that 60% of new ventures fail due to team problems.

-- They found that experience alone was not enough to make a team thrive.
+• They found that experience alone was not enough to make a team thrive.
 While experience broadens the teams’ resource pool, helps people identify opportunities, and is positively related to team effectiveness, a team also needs soft skills to truly thrive.
-Specifically, the study shows that shared entrepreneurial passion and shared strategic vision are required to get to superior team performance as rated by the external venture capital investors.
+Specifically, the study shows that shared entrepreneurial passion and shared strategic vision are required to achieve superior team performance as rated by external venture capital investors.

 That’s the academics, but just take it from VCs, like the ones you want money from: